dthain/opsys-sp25/project4/index.md

 when selected by the scheduler.
 Each simulated printer will pop open a window and start drawing.

-The **list** command lists all of the jobs currently known, giving the job id, current state (WAITING, PRINTING, DONE) and filename.
+The **list** command lists all of the jobs currently known, giving the job id, current state (WAITING, PRINTING, COMPLETE) and filename.
 It should also state the average turnaround time and average response time of all jobs in the COMPLETE state.
 You can format this output in any way that is consistent and easy to read.